binance/binance-api-postman/README.md

 - You've selected parameters for which no value was passed.
 If you aren't using a parameter, uncheck it.

 ### Error: `Mandatory parameter 'xxxx' was not sent, was empty/null, or malformed.`
-- The mandatory parameter is missing.
-Please refer to the API document and pass all required parameters.

 ### How to debug or find out request URL
 - Open Postman console `(CMD/CTRL + ALT + C)`, each request will print request parameters and URL.